MasterOfTheJuice/ansible.nvim/README.md

 3. Select an inventory/environment
 4. If the playbook has tags, select a tag (or "all" to skip tag filtering)
 5. Optionally specify hosts/groups to limit execution to
+6. Optionally specify extra variables as `key=value,key2=value2`
+7. Choose whether to run in dry-run mode (`--check`)
-6. The playbook will run in a new floaterm window
+8. The playbook will run in a new floaterm window

 ## Configuration